JasperFx/alba/docs/guide/security.md

 :::

-If you want to test your ASP.NET Core web services that are authenticated by an [Open Id Connect](https://openid.net/connect/) workflow **and** you also want to be testing through the authentication from the real OIDC identity server, Alba v5 comes with new extensions to automatically fetch and apply JWT tokens to scenario tests.
+If you want to test your ASP.NET Core web services that are authenticated by an [Open Id Connect](https://openid.net/connect/) workflow **and** you also want to be testing through the authentication from the real OIDC identity server, Alba comes with extensions to automatically fetch and apply JWT tokens to scenario tests.

 To use the OIDC [Client Credentials workflow](https://auth0.com/docs/flows/client-credentials-flow), you can use the `OpenConnectClientCredentials` extension: